Find Affordable College Courses

 Clemson, SC

 The in-demand bachelor’s degree programs at Clemson University helped the school earn the #2 place on this year’s ranking of the most popular history schools in South Carolina.
-Located in the suburb of Clemson, Clemson is a public school with a fairly large student population.
+Located in the large suburb of Clemson, Clemson is a public school with a very large student population.

 About 47% of the students majoring in history at the school are women while 53% are male.